hateoas-forms/spring-hateoas-forms-sample-bank/README.md

 	}

 This way the client can create a `<select>` element with the suggested values, *NATIONAL* and *INTERNATIONAL*.
+Note that in the example we are using HAL-FORMS hypermedia format where possible values are defined within "suggest" entity.

 ## Possible values for a field retrieved from the server